María Ruiz de Burton: Family

-María Amparo Ruiz de Burton was born on July 3, 1832 in Loreto, Baja California.
+María Amparo Ruiz de Burton was born on July 3, 1832, in Loreto, Baja California.
 Her grandfather, Jose Manuel Ruiz, commanded the Mexican troops along the northern frontier in Baja California and served as governor of the region from 1822 until 1825.
 For his services, he was granted over 3,500 hectares of land in the Ensenada region.
 His brother, Francisco Ruiz, was commandate of the Presidio of San Diego.
 Her parents were Jesús Maitorena and Isabel Ruiz Maitorena.
 She had two siblings, Manuela and Federico Maitorena.
 She kept her mother's maiden name, which signified her prominent social standing.
-She lived a privilege life as a member up the elite.
+She lived a privileged life as a member of the elite.
 Ruiz de Burton came of age during the Mexican-American War.
 When she was fifteen, she witnessed the surrender of her hometown, La Paz, to American forces.
 She soon met her future husband, Captain Henry S. Burton, the commander of the First Regiment of New York Volunteers, who had participated in the capture.
 As the war drew to a close, it appeared that Baja California would remain a Mexican state, while Alta California would become territory of the United States.
 Burton offered to help residents of Baja California move to Alta California and become United States citizens.
 Soon after the Treaty of Guadalupe Hidalgo was signed in 1848, Ruiz de Burton, her mother, and her brother moved to Monterey and became American citizens.